siliconchronicles/clock-module/docs/schematic.md

 # Schematic

+To zoom into this, right-click on the image and open in new tab.

 ![Schematic](pictures/schematic.png)

 This is my first KiCAD schematic, so I'm not sure how good it is.
 I appreciate suggestions